monikase/Data-Analytics-Projects/1-Utilizing Spreadsheets for Data Analytics/dvd.md

 ---

-# Key Learnings

-This project demonstrates how SQL can be used to transform transactional data into actionable business insights.

 The analyses combine technical SQL implementation with business-oriented thinking, focusing on customer behavior, revenue performance, retention, and operational efficiency.

 ---